 Causes of a Blown Vein

-A blown vein is a common medical occurrence in individuals who have to have blood drawn or receive any type of ongoing IV therapy concerning a chronic health condition.
-Multiple factors can contribute to a blown vein.
+A blown vein is the most common medical occurrence in individuals who have to have blood drawn or receive any type of ongoing IV therapy concerning a chronic health condition.
+Multiple factors can contribute to a blown vein from IV:

 - A nurse or healthcare professional uses the wrong size needle while drawing blood.